yuxin862/Stat-418-final_yuxin/final project/README.md

 #### Data Scrapping
 Using request.get, beautifulsoup and pytrend to scrap the data from website and api.
-The scraping code is in
+The scraping code is in 418 project.ipynb.

 #### EDA
+The EDA code is in 418 project.ipynb.

 ##### Variables
 Avg.players - Average players counts